If you're new to Middlesbrough and don't quite know where to start, here's a list of things you really shouldn't miss.

 Teesside University has been chosen by the Times Higher Education Supplement as University of the Year for 2009.
 It also earns top marks in student satisfaction surveys .

-Stewart Park is home to the award winning Captain Cook Birthplace Museum and an extensive 'Pets Corner' and Pallister Park offers an impressive range of sporting and leisure activities such as basketball, tennis courts and bowling greens.
+The newly refurbished Stewart Park is home to the award winning Captain Cook Birthplace Museum and an extensive 'Pets Corner' and Pallister Park offers an impressive range of sporting and leisure activities such as basketball, tennis courts and bowling greens.

 From the Victorian heritage of Albert Park, and woodland tranquillity of Fairy Dell to the hustle and bustle of Newham Grange Country Farm, or excitement of Prissick Plaza - there's something for everyone at Middlesbrough's parks.